SuadeLabs/fire/documentation/properties/rate_type.md

 ### fixed
 A **fixed** rate type that is not expected to change.
 For example as defined in the [Bank of England's Mortgage Lending & Administration Report (MLAR)][mlar] Definitions:
 > means the rate of interest is fixed for a stated period.
 It should also include any products with a 'capped rate' (i.e. subject to a guaranteed maximum rate) and any products that are 'collared loans' (i.e. subject to a minimum and a maximum rate).
 Annual review or stabilised payment loans should be excluded (since the purpose is merely to smooth cash flow on variable rate loans);

+### fixed_to_fixed
+A **fixed-to-fixed** rate type is where the interest rate is fixed for a set period, then resets to a new fixed rate at scheduled intervals.

+### fixed_to_float
+A **fixed-to-floating** rate type is where the interest rate is initially fixed for a defined period and then converts to a floating rate that varies based on a market benchmark.

+### step_up
+A **step-up** rate type is where the interest rate increases (or "steps up") at predefined intervals.

 ### variable
 A **variable** rate which may be subject to change.
 For example as defined in the [Bank of England's Mortgage Lending & Administration Report (MLAR)][mlar] Definitions: